Information for Outgoing Erasmus and International Exchange Students

 Please discuss the possibility of an Erasmus or International Exchange with your parents during Michaelmas Term, making sure you understand the financial implications and commitments involved in going abroad.
 Note that the School of Business operates a very strict cancellation policy.
 Once you are selected and sign the mobility grant form (Erasmus exchanges), you can only withdraw from an exchange in the most exceptional cases with a medical certificate or tutor note submitted to the School of Business office.

-The Erasmus and Non-Erasmus International exchanges for the academic year 2012-2013 are:
+The Erasmus and Non-Erasmus International exchanges are:

 - ESSEC Business School - Cergy - www.essec.edu